fuzunist/fuzunist/README.md

 I'm an accomplished Data Scientist and Software Engineer with six years of industry experience and a diverse set of skills.
 I'm a Computer Engineering graduate from Istanbul Technical University.

 ## Expertise 🛠️
-- **Programming Languages:** Proficient in Python, Java, Node.js, and C++.
+- **Programming Languages:** Proficient in Python, Java, Node.js, React, C++.
-- **Mobile App Development:** Developed applications using Flutter, React, React Native, and iOS development.
+- **Mobile App Development:** Developed applications using Flutter, React Native, and iOS development.
 - **Machine Learning & Deep Learning:** Expert in tools like TensorFlow, Keras, and PyTorch.
-I have a deep understanding of Neural Networks and have applied these tools to optimize E-commerce Ad Spend.
+I have a deep understanding of Neural Networks and have applied these tools to optimize E-commerce Ad Spend and other Ai projects.
 - **Data Management:** Experience handling and managing data using PostgreSQL.
 - **Cloud Platforms:** Skilled in using AWS, Microsoft Azure, and Google Cloud Platform (GCP).
 - **NLP, Computer Vision & APIs:** Skilled in Natural Language Processing, Computer Vision, and the usage of APIs like OpenAI API and Azure Cognitive Services.